chinmayjain4044/21051392_AI/README.md

+<h1><b>
-Here are the steps to run the provided Java code for image optimization using a Genetic Algorithm:
+Here are the steps to run the provided Java code for image optimization using a Genetic Algorithm:</b></h1>

 Step 1: Set up your Java development environment with the Java Development Kit (JDK) installed.

 Step 2: Create a Java class and paste the provided code into it.

 Step 3:Compile the Java code using the `javac` command:

+javac GeneticAlgorithmImageOptimization.java

 Step 4: Run the program using the `java` command:

+java GeneticAlgorithmImageOptimization

 Step 5: Select a target image using the GUI.

 Step 6:Let the Genetic Algorithm run for 100 generations.

 Step 7: View the optimized result in the GUI.

 Step 8: Close the GUI window to exit the program.

 First Output:

 <img width="960" alt="1" src="https://github.com/chinmayjain4044/21051392_AI/assets/149926870/8bbd634e-dbab-41fe-bd04-bf3106df1f30">